chrisfarnham/seefarblog/_sections/Feedline_Passthrough.md

 ## Inside the shack

-Inside the shack you can see how the coax and copper ground runs to my station.
+Inside the shack you can see how the coax and copper ground run into my station.

 ![](PXL_20230909_142114261.jpg)

-Here's a photo that shows the window that my end-fed antenna used to pass directly through.
-It made for some drafty cold radio operations during the winter.
-I removed the antenna during the lightning prone summer months and operated in the field.
+Here's a photo that shows the window that before this project my end-fed antenna passed directly through.
+I didn't want to crimp the antenna wire so it was always open a crack.
+This made for some drafty cold radio operations during the winter.

 ![](PXL_20230909_163348276.jpg)

-If you open the utility closet you can see the antenna coax and braided ground wire enter through the pass-through.
+If you open the utility closet you can see that the coax feedline and braided copper ground enter through the pass-through.
 You can also see my internet and electrical junction boxes.

 ![](PXL_20230909_142114261_closeup_brushbox.jpg)